asibulhasanshanto/react_basic_auth/README.md

 This is a basic boilerplate for a React project.
 It contains the following:

-- Context API for managin login state
+- Context API for managing login state
 - React Router
 - Tailwind CSS